 - 1. Submit a completed application with a nonrefundable \$25 application fee.
-This fee will be waived if: you are a child of an alumnus; you apply before January 15; you apply after a personal campus visit; you apply on-line. - Apply on-line at www.central.edu - Request one directly by writing: Office of Admission, Central College, Campus Box 5100, 812 University, Pella, IA 50219 or - Phone toll free at 877-462-3687 or locally 641-628-5285 - 2.
-Have your high school send an official transcript of your high school credits to the office of admission. - 3.
-Request that official transcripts from each college/university previously attended be sent directly to the office of admission at Central.
+This fee will be waived if: you are a child of an alumnus; you apply before January 15; you apply after a personal campus visit; you apply on-line. - Apply on-line at www.central.edu - Request one directly by writing: Office of Admission, Central College, Campus Box 5100, 812 University, Pella, IA 50219 or - Call 641-628-7616. - 2.
+Have your high school send an official transcript of your high school credits to the office of admission.

+3. Request that official transcripts from each college/university previously attended be sent directly to the office of admission at Central.
 Attendance at each institution must be reported regardless of whether credit was earned.
 Failure to submit official transcripts from all colleges/universities previously attended is sufficient cause for denial or cancellation of admission and could preclude continued enrollment at Central.